-“Vision without action is merely daydreaming” – these are the words of Nobel Peace Prize winner Nelson Mandela.
+Nobel Peace Prize winner Nelson Mandela has been quoted as saying, “Vision without action is merely daydreaming”.
 Here, we would like to outline our vision and the strategy we pursue to make this vision a reality.
-So what’s the difference between our vision and our strategy?
 While our vision is all about long-term objectives, our strategy focuses on realising our objectives in the near future.

 As defined in our mission statement, our long-term goal is to end factory farming and to promote the spread of the vegan lifestyle.
 We strive for a society in which animals are no longer exploited and in which life is truly revered.

 But this vision can only become a reality step by step.
 Since long-term trends and developments are difficult to accurately predict, our strategy focuses on the next three – relatively easily predictable – years.
 We are constantly changing and refining our strategy in line with not only extraneous circumstances, but also our own opportunities and findings while never losing sight of our vision.

 Our strategy is based on four pillars that help us on the path towards realising our vision.